 NEW YORK (AP) " The latest on developments in global financial markets (all times local):

-Bond prices rose.
-The yield on the 10-year Treasury note fell to 1.54 percent.
+Bond prices edged lower.
+The yield on the 10-year Treasury note rose to 1.69 percent.

 This story has been automatically published from the Associated Press wire which uses US spellings